 GreenBiz webinar sponsored by Hitachi Microgrids.

-Learn about the potential of community microgrids in this new short course.
-(September 2016)
+Learn about the potential of community microgrids in this online short course.

 Microgrid Institute teamed up with HeatSpring to provide a comprehensive introduction to how community microgrids work, what problems they can solve, and how market trends are driving microgrid development.
 Michael focuses on three key factors affecting community microgrid development: regulatory issues, business models; and financing options.
 READ MORE